Tuesday, August 31, 2010

 From Wilpena to Leigh Creek

 Not long after Maggie had suggested we might run into someone we knew, we did.
-While refuelling at Angorichina, Maggie was spotted by Nat, a friend from Sydney.
+While refueling at Angorichina, Maggie was spotted by Nat, a friend from Sydney.

 From there we continued on through Parachilna Gorge and up to Leigh Creek where we stopped to look at the original open cut mine pit and a retired walking dragline.
 The kids enjoyed sitting in the dragline operator's seat and moving the levers.